-6. How should one approach and use the Bible in a way that conforms to God’s will?
-What is the Bible’s inherent value?
+5. The Bible’s inherent value and how one approaches and uses the Bible in a way that conforms to God’s will

 Bible Verses for Reference:

 “Search the scriptures; for in them you think you have eternal life: and they are they which testify of Me.
 And you will not come to Me, that you might have life” (Jhn 5:39–40).